 percentage points (one half letter grade) per class meeting, to a maximum of 20% penalty and a maximum of four meetings late.
 (That is, you could submit a homework as late as four meetings late and receive a 20% penalty rather than taking a zero.
 I'd rather you at least try than penalize without limit!)
 Nothing may be submitted beyond the last class meeting, of course.

 - Early Bonus: For most at-home assignments

 (papers, homework, and reports - but not labs, presentations, quizzes, exams, or attendance)

-assignments submitted at the beginning of a class but on a day earlier than
+assignments submitted at the beginning of a class but on a class meeting day earlier than

 due will gain two percentage points (one fifth of a letter grade) per class

-day early, to a maximum of 8% bonus.
-(You can attempt work that would be more than four class days early, but I don't want you to try getting so far ahead that you lose track of where we are as a class.)
+meeting early, to a maximum of 8% bonus.
+(You can attempt work that would be more than four class meetings early, but I don't want you to try getting so far ahead that you lose track of where we are as a class.)